iamBedant/InstantAppStarter/README.md

 * RxJava2
 * Retrofit2
 * Timber
+* Rave

 ## BuildFlavours
 This Project consist of two Build Flavours.
 * uat
 * prod
+* qualityassurance

+## Known Issues
+* Instant App crashes with proguard on with error message ``could not find com.iambedant.instantappstarter.ui.newsSources.NewsSourceActivity in any atom class loader or parent class loader``

 ##License